kashishkap00r/kashish-kapoor/content/posts/the-silent-epidemic-why-mental-health-is-the-biggest-crisis-facing-our-generation.md

-"---
+---
-title: ""The Silent Epidemic: Why Mental Health Is The Biggest Crisis Facing Our Generation""
+title: "The Silent Epidemic: Why Mental Health Is The Biggest Crisis Facing Our Generation"
 date: 2023-04-15T09:34:05
-slug: ""the-silent-epidemic-why-mental-health-is-the-biggest-crisis-facing-our-generation""
+slug: "the-silent-epidemic-why-mental-health-is-the-biggest-crisis-facing-our-generation"
 draft: false
 ---